rh-mobb/aro-workshop-content/aro-content/300-app/resilience.md

       microsweeper-appservice --replicas=3
     ```

-5. Next, check to see that the application has scaled.
-To do so, run the following command to see the pods.
+5. Next, let's check to see that the application has scaled.
+To do so, run the following command to see the pods:
-Then check that it has scaled:

     ```bash
     oc -n microsweeper-ex get pods
     ```

     Your output should look similar to this:

-    ```bash
+    ```{.text, .no-copy}
-    [user0_mobbws@bastion ~]$ oc -n microsweeper-ex get pods NAME                                       READY   STATUS      RESTARTS   AGE
+    NAME                                       READY   STATUS      RESTARTS   AGE
     microsweeper-appservice-1-build            0/1     Completed   0          18h
     microsweeper-appservice-69596ccc54-6lstj   1/1     Running     0          2m41s